awsdocs/aws-robomaker-developer-guide/doc_source/gs-deploy.md

 1. Register your robot as part of the new fleet\.
 Follow the steps to **Register** your robot to your fleet in [Registering and Deregistering Robots](register-deregister-fleet.md)\.

-## Bundle and deploy Hello World robot application<a name="gs-deploy-bundle"></a>
+## Bundle and Deploy Hello World Robot Application<a name="gs-deploy-bundle"></a>

 In this section, bundle the Hello World application for the ARMHF architecture using a Docker image\.
 Then you copy the robot application bundle to an Amazon S3 bucket and deploy\.

-**Warning**
 Bundling the robot application and simulation application might each take 20 minutes or more depending on your instance type\.

+**Note**
-The AWS RoboMaker cross\-compilation container uses `colcon bundle` to package the compiled sources, which resolves the Debian packages for Ubuntu \(Bionic and Xenial\) provided in the ROS distros\.
-Packages not available in the ROS distros such as Debian packages for Raspbian are not supported by the cross\-compilation container\.
+The AWS RoboMaker cross\-compilation container uses `colcon bundle` to package the compiled sources\.
+This resolves the Debian packages for Ubuntu \(Bionic and Xenial\)\.
+The packages are provided in the ROS distributions\.
+Packages that are not available in the ROS distributions, such as Debian packages for Raspbian, are not supported by the cross\-compilation container\.

 **To bundle and deploy the Hello World robot application**